belda/shelllangchain/README.md

 ## How it works
 Using langchain the command takes all the arguments and passes that to the OpenAI API.
 The response is then parsed and the command is printed to the terminal including a short description of what it does.
-The command is also copied to your clipboard so you can paste it in your terminal.
+The command is also copied to your clipboard and so you can paste it in your terminal.

 NOTE: no data is shared from your system, only the natural language you pass it is sent to the OpenAI API.